 - 1 tspn Garam masala (or kitchen king masala)

 - 1 tspn Kasuri Methi powder (dry roast on low flame and grind or crush between the palms)

 - 8-10 Cashews (grind to smooth paste along with paneer pieces)

 - Coriander leaves

-- Turn the flame to low, add turmeric powder, red chilli powder, coriander powder and kitchen king masala.
-Saute for 5seconds.
+- Turn the flame to low and add turmeric powder, kashmiri red chili powder, and red chili powder.
+Give a good mix.

 - Immediately add 1/4 th cup of water (in which paneer is soaked) and cook until oil separates.